LaithAzzam/LaithAzzam/README.md

 ## With a ❤️ for usable experiences and technology, I'm inspired through all forms for creation & expression.

-From a business & design, to arts and entertainment.
-My reality is fueld by "what's next" 🧙
+From business and design, to arts & entertainment; My reality is fueld by "what's next" 🧙

 #### 🔧 Working full-time [@YML](https://yml.co/)
 #### 🤝 I’m looking to collaborate on: